 Just a few examples of our STEM efforts include piloting the Engineering is Elementary program in the science curriculum at Eastern Elementary School and Central Grade School.
 The program starts by sharing a story about a child from another part of the world and asks students to use their science and math know-how to help.
 It offers students a global perspective and provides practical, hands-on learning experiences as students work to find solutions to problems.

 We have also enhanced our offerings to encourage more girls to participate in science, engineering and math activities.
 For example, Tech Girls was a new after school pilot program launched for 3rd to 5th grade girls.
-The last meeting of the program was held earlier this month at Central High School and allowed participants to engage in a final competition, work with female high school students from the SCI-MA-TECH program, and meet adults involved in various STEM professions.
+The last meeting of the program will be held at Central High School and will allow participants to engage in a final competition, work with female high school students from the SCI-MA-TECH program, and meet adults involved in various STEM professions.